Government abortion law announcement 'weeks away' . . . again

 Prime Minister Jacinda Ardern during a 2017 election debate said she didn't think abortion should be in the Crimes Act, although reform didn't appear in Labour policy.

-New Zealand First leader Winston Peters, meanwhile, said his party was still undecided whether it would vote for a law change and that more discussion was needed.
+New Zealand First, meanwhile, says it will support the bill through Cabinet and into the House, but was undecided whether it would lend support at the first reading.

-"We want to know exactly what this legal provision is," he told Newstalk ZB on Tuesday.
+"We want to know exactly what this legal provision is," leader Winston Peters told Newstalk ZB on Tuesday.

 Green Party abortion spokeswoman Jan Logie said changes were "still working their way through" but declined to comment on concerns about the delay.